Wednesday, December 27, 2023

 + Excerpt above about the story behind Velasquez' painting adapted from A Meal with Jesus: Discovering Grace, Community, and Mission Around the Table by Tim Chester, pgs.
 129-130

-Praying to Be a Wounded Healer and Hope Dealer Today
+Praying to Be a Hope Dealer Today

 Let's ask God to help us see Jesus revealed, powerful and present, meeting us in our doubts and fears today.
 And in receiving such a grace, let's pray to be like the kitchen maid, surprised in the midst of serving, stopped in our tracks to listen and linger, shocked to be in a world where resurrection is possible, and daring to be prisoners of hope.